Kotlin/anko/README.md

 ### Supporting existing code

-You don't have to rewrite all your UI with Koan.
+You don't have to rewrite all your UI with Anko.
 You can keep your old classes written in Java.
 Moreover, if you still want (or have) to write a Kotlin activity class and inflate an XML layout for some reason, you can use View properties, which would make your life better:

 ```kotlin